developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/about/index.md

 Also included is Profile Manager, which enhances Android IDE with a GUI-based tool for generating all the code required to access and configure Zebra device features and settings.
 This enables developers to target Zebra devices with fewer lines of code, fewer errors and reduced overall development time.

-> **Important**: Zebra now distributes the EMDK SDK through a JCenter repository, and the EMDK Profile Manager plug-in through the JetBrains plug-in repository.
+> **Important**: Zebra distributes the EMDK SDK through a JCenter repository, and the EMDK Profile Manager plug-in through the JetBrains plug-in repository.
 To install, see the [EMDK-A Setup guide](../setup).

 -----